 1. What should I know about this college that I cannot learn elsewhere?

 It is best to avoid asking questions that can be easily answered with some quick online research.
 Don’t waste your time asking questions like, “What is the most common major here?” or “How many undergraduate students are there?”
 Questions of this type will indicate to the interviewer that you have not done your homework, or that you do not have a genuine interest in their institution.
 Instead, ask unique, original queries that demonstrate how you have given that school a great deal of thought.
 One of the main purposes of the admissions interview is for the prospective student to gain knowledge about the university that the more accessible sources fail to supply.
-Here are some great conversational tips for your admissions interview that you may find useful as well.

 2. What makes this college stand out from other colleges of similar size, cost, and academic reputation?